Misskarina/Fraudshield/README.md

 - 💳 User transaction form
 - 🔍 Real-time fraud detection using rule-based logic
 - 📊 Dashboard to alert about suspicious activities
-- 🧠 Easy-to-extend logic for ML or pattern-based fraud detection

 ---

 ## 🛠️ Tech Stack